2013 Granbury tornado

 During the evening hours of May 15, 2013, a violent and deadly EF4 tornado struck the southeastern part of Granbury, Texas.
-It killed 6 people, making it the deadliest tornado of the Tornado outbreak of May 15–17, 2013, and was one of the worst tornadoes to ever hit the region.
+It killed 6 people, making it the deadliest tornado of the Tornado outbreak of May 15–17, 2013 and the deadliest violent tornado in the region since an F4 struck Lancaster, Texas in 1994.
+It was the strongest tornado of the outbreak, with estimated windspeeds of 180 mph (290 km/h) estimated by NWS Fort Worth.